![]() |

 ![]() This is me as a puppy.
 I have more pictures in my Photo Gallery. |

-I used to add a lot of Yorkie Pictures that folks would snail-mail and e-mail in.
+I have lots of Yorkie pictures around the house and on my desk that folks would snail-mail and e-mail in.
 But since I died (February 3, 2007) I'm out of the Yorkie picture adding business.
 Not to fret.
-We have 35 pages of Yorkie pictures. |
+We have 35 pages of Yorkie photos. |

 ![]() |